Zacharias Masawi says he knew about the plan to fly the planes into the World Trade Center in the Pentagon, but he was not part of it.

 Well, Hugo Chavez Day, that'll come when he invades us.

-Caesar Chavez Day, we can't have an Abe Lincoln Day, we can't have George Washington Day or I I I have to go back to this because I just I can't get over how the left has to be feeling since these protests began on Saturday.
+I have to go back to this because I just can't get over how the left has to be feeling since these protests began on Saturday.

 Do you realize that all of the protests they've attempted to mount the last five years have fizzled all the anti-war protests?

-They've tried to get people out there protesting the uh the the small size of the minimum wage that tried to get people out there protesting living conditions and nothing and can't get anything done.
+They've tried to get people out there protesting living conditions and nothing and can't get anything done.

 Where have we gone wrong?

-They're more concerned about this than the war in Iraq.
+Why they're more concerned about this than the war in Iraq.

-See, they've actually got themselves believing that is the big issue with people.
+They've actually got themselves believing that is the big issue with people.

 And I know they're watching immigration, but the Democratic Party's vested interest in this is they see a bunch of voters.

-So that's why they're not saying anything, like they're not they're not taking a position on on anything if they can help it.
+Like they're not taking a position on anything if they can help it.

-Scotty audio sound bites on this.
+Scotty audio soundbites on this.

-Uh well, let me grab a phone call first.
+Well, let me grab a phone call first.

-Uh, this guy's been waiting a while.
+This guy's been waiting a while.

-Matt in uh in Redlands, California.
+Matt in Redlands, California.

 Hi, what's up?

-Hey, Rush, I'd like to compare the growing crisis with illegal immigration to the crisis we had with radical Islamic terrorism prior to 9-11.
+I'd like to compare the growing crisis with illegal immigration to the crisis we had with radical Islamic terrorism prior to 9-11.

-Now, prior to 9-11, neither Democrats or really Republicans were really willing to face the problem of radical Islamic terrorism head on.
+Now, prior to 9-11, neither Democrats or really Republicans were really willing to face the problem of radical Islamic terrorism head-on.

-I mean, the majority of both Republicans and especially Democratic politicians are afraid to face the growing immigration crisis.
+Just like today, I mean, the majority of both Republicans and especially Democratic politicians are afraid to face the growing immigration crisis.

-And all of these huge marches and all of this debate that's going on in Congress, I mean, ultimately it's irrelevant because we all know at the end of the day, even if Congress passes some immigration reform and Bush signs it, nothing much is going to change with immigration.
+And all of these huge marches and all of this debate that's going on in Congress, I mean, ultimately, it's irrelevant because we all know at the end of the day, even if Congress passes some immigration reform and Bush signs it, nothing much is going to change with immigration.

-Unfortunately, it's going to take a dirty bomb coming across the Mexican border or some bird flu pandemic that uh which is brought by people coming from Mexico before the politicians are forced to close the Mexican border and enforce the existing immigration laws that are already on the books.
+Unfortunately, it's going to take a dirty bomb coming across the Mexican border or some bird flu pandemic which is brought by people coming from Mexico before the politicians are forced to close the Mexican border and enforce the existing immigration laws that are already on the books.

 What do you think, Rush?

-Well, I think it's actually a uh an interesting point.
+I think it's actually an interesting point.

 I think you have a point.

-Uh the people dealing with this at the legislative level are not treating it as though they actually see a problem.
+The people dealing with this at the legislative level are not treating it as though they actually see a problem.

 I think you've actually stumbled across something.

-Uh and if you know if if if something like you suggest happens, a dirty bomb or or some other type of explosive that can be traced to uh that the southern border with with Mexico, then yeah, that that of course we have the port deal all over again.
+And if something like you suggest happens, a dirty bomb or some other type of explosive that can be traced to the southern border with Mexico, then yeah, of course.

 And if that ever happens, wouldn't that be something?